kfscully/Nines/README.md

 # Nines
-Nines card game to play with Good Job Prius pals
+Nines card game to play with Good Job Prius